mtoensing/marctv-ajax-trash-comments/readme.txt

 == Description ==

-Remove comments faster directly in the frontend.
-Works with and without ajax.
+Trash your comments in the frontend with one click.

 == Installation ==